We Are the Sarasota Power & Sail Squadron

 SPSS members freely give of their time to teach, conduct vessel safety-check inspections, participate in cooperative charting assignments and enjoy the life-long friendships of fellow power boaters and sailors.

-The United States Power Squadrons Public Relations Committee awarded SPSS Member Michael P. Scahill, P a National First Place!
+The United States Power Squadrons Public Relations Committee awarded member Michael P. Scahill, a National First Place!
 Mike’s entry “Sarasota Boaters Relocation Guide” describes and answers many question of persons coming to the Sarasota area in regards to boating.
 Mike came from a freshwater environment in the St. Louis area and soon found out how shallow the Sarasota Bay is, and how corrosive and harsh a saltwater environment can be.
 You can download for free Mike’s relocation guide by clicking on it–just look to your right.